 - Slips and trips Slips trips and falls caused by debris or spillages on the floor.

 Of course, if you’ve been injured at an airport, the first thing you should do is seek the appropriate medical treatment.
-The information below is legal advice on how to gather the appropriate evidence to support your claim.
+The information below is legal advice on how to gather the appropriate evidence to support your airport accident compensation claim.

-Taking the following steps after your accident can help you to get the best evidence to support your claim.
+Taking the following steps after your accident can help you to get the best evidence to support your airport accident claims.

 - Medical Report: At the earliest possible opportunity, you should see a doctor for a medical assessment.
-As well as prescribing any medical treatment you may need, the doctor will issue a medical report, which your personal injury solicitor will use to value how much your personal injury claim may be worth.
+As well as prescribing any medical treatment you may need, the doctor will issue a medical report, which your personal injury solicitor will use to value how much your personal injury claim may be worth in airport accident compensation.

 - Take photos: If you can, take several photos of the hazard that caused your airport accident and your injuries.
 Include a date stamp if you can.